Removing Red Wine Stains From Clothes And Other Fabrics

 The suggestions from the video below for removing stains on clothing and washable fabrics, like napkins and tablecloths, caused by red wine include:

-The key to using either milk or white wine as a red wine stain remover is to let the stained portion of the clothing soak in the liquid for at least two hours.
+The key to using either milk or white wine is to let the stained portion of the clothing soak in the liquid for at least two hours.

 If the stain is really old, the video suggests an even longer soaking.

-Of course once the stain is removed you still need to launder the clothing as normal so you don't let the milk or white wine set in and cause a stain of its own (or start to smell bad!).
+Of course once the spot is removed you still need to launder the clothing as normal so you don't let the milk or white wine set in and cause a stain of its own (or start to smell bad!).
 (Here are instructions for removing milk stains if needed.)

 Below is a video giving tips for how to remove red wine stains from clothing and carpet.